COSC-499-W2023/year-long-project-team-15/docs/weekly_logs/individ_logs/sak/sak_weekly.md

 - Manual testing
 - Add Profile picture in the chat view and header
 - Live photo capture in progress but not implemented completely
+- Live photo capture  and blurring functionality was added successfully
+- Need to add rekognition, will be taking help from Will & Mac

 Upcoming Week: